 Veritas Press' history curriculum moves chronologically from Creation to the present and provides a cohesive overview of world events and civilizations.
 The result is basically a collection of resources painstakingly organized by the authors.

-You will need a lot of stuff to get through the course.
-This can make it more expensive than you find practical for one subject, unless you think of these as primarily resource texts, useful for more than one student and over a longer period of time.
+You need a lot of stuff to complete the course.
+This can make it more expensive than you'd prefer for one subject, unless you think of these as primarily resource texts, useful for more than one student and over a longer period of time.
 Many of the books should also be available at your local library.

 How Do These Work?